cyberjuanr/nessus-ubuntu-vuln-lab/progress/day1.md

 - Confirmed VM is operational and ready for Nessus installation
 - Captured initial environment screenshots for documentation
 - Retrieved Ubuntu VM IP address (`10.211.55.7`) using the `ip a` command for Nessus targeting
+- Installed Nessus Essentials on Ubuntu using dpkg

 ---